 This technology turns your engine off to avoid idling when you are stopped in traffic.
 Although it can be a bit disconcerting the first time you hear your engine turn off when you come to a stop, this feeling is more than offset by the significant gas mileage improvements associated with this technology.
 Used fairly extensively in Europe over the past few years, we can expect more cars sold in America to come equipped with this feature.
 If you get it, use it.

 What if we told you that you could drive a car that achieved 70% of the fuel-efficiency gains of a hybrid at 30% of the cost, and you wouldn’t even know you were driving a hybrid?
 Would you be interested?
 Of course you would.
 Who wouldn’t want to save money at the gas pump and, at the same time, help save the planet?
 The good news: All you have to do is buy a car with a 48 volt electrical system, which will enable the creation of so-called “mild hybrids.”
 The bad news: You need to be patient.
-We probably won’t see too many of these cars for about 5 years.
+They are just hitting the market and we probably won’t see too many of these cars for about 5 years.

 Spark Plugs Not Included